 Signposting

-My name is Jasper.
-This is an outline of my ARP project.
+My name is Jasper (Shuoyang Zheng).
+This is an outline of my PgCert and my ARP project.

 I’m an Associate Lecturer at UAL Creative Computing Institute (CCI), I teach the Mathematics and Statistics for Data Science unit on BSc (Hons) Data Science and AI, and the Exploring to Machine Intelligence unit on MSc Creative Computing.
 I’m pursuing a PhD degree in AI and music technology.

-I hope to use this PgCert as a point of reflection, reflecting on my identity as a researcher (my PhD works)/ teacher (my teaching at CCI)/ student (me being a research student)/ artist (me being a music composer and producer), to situate myself into this state of disequilibrium.
+I hope to use PgCert as a point of reflection, to reflect on my identity as a researcher (my PhD works)/ teacher (my teaching at CCI)/ student (me being a research student)/ artist (me being a music composer and producer), to situate myself into this state of disequilibrium.

 In my Action Research Project, I look into students’ use of Generative AI (GenAI) coding tools for learning and assignments in Creative Computing.
-In particular, the creation of practical guidelines on the use of AI coding tools for BSc Data Science and AI students at CCI, to reduce the barrier to AI literacy in a technical programming context?
+In particular, the creation of practical guidelines on the use of AI coding tools for BSc Data Science and AI students, to reduce the barrier to AI literacy in a technical programming context.

 List of ARP blog posts: